*This post contains affiliate links — please see my disclosure for details*.

 - Using a sharp knife, slice into ¼ inch pieces and carefully lay on baking sheet 2 inches apart.
 If you like, gather some of the excess sugar and coconut from the prep surface and sprinkle onto cookies on baking sheet.

 - Bake for 6 minutes or until slightly browned on top.
-Remove from oven and, using an offset spatula, carefully flip pastry over.
+Remove from oven and, using a thin spatula, carefully flip pastry over.
 Bake for another 5 minutes until golden brown and caramelized.
 Cool completely before serving.

 If you tried these coconut palmiers, let me know how they came out!
 Tag me on Instagram @chenee_today and #cheneetoday